Award: Boehringer Ingelheim is Global Top Employer 2022

 - Boehringer Ingelheim advances to one of eleven global top employers worldwide

-- This is the second consecutive year for the global certification, and the fourth consecutive year for the certification in Philippines
+- This is the second consecutive year for the global certification, and the fourth consecutive year for the certification in Thailand

 - High scores in values, ethics and integrity serve as a driver for a strong corporate innovation culture